KDaiyan/EECS22L-Chess/README.md

 #  EECS 22L Chess Remake
-This is a remake of the first project at UCI's course in advanced C programming.
+This is a remake of the first project at UCI's course in advanced C-programming.
 This was my first full-length project (drawing assets, build scripts, etc.) and was completed over the course of two weeks.
 The original attempt of this project consisted of a group of six people.
 Given that it was our first group project, there were a few unfortunate hurdles and the final product was far from desirable.
 The intention behind this remake is to trying fixing those past errors.

 ## Description
 ![A preview of the game](/assets/preview.png)